sushminder/Sales-Dashboard-for-Furniture-Retail/README.md

 Data Cleaning: The data underwent thorough cleaning to ensure accuracy and consistency, laying a solid foundation for analysis.

-Data Analysis: The cleaned data was scrutinized to identify key performance indicators vital for understanding the Superstore's financial and operational health.
+Data Analysis: The cleaned data was scrutinized to identify key performance indicators vital for understanding the Superstore's financial health.
 Tableau Dashboard Creation: Leveraging Tableau's capabilities, a dynamic dashboard was crafted, offering interactive visualizations for end users to explore and derive insights.

 Conclusion: